jffournel/website/content/publication/directed-search-in-the-housing-market-with-imperfect-market-evaluation/index.md

 publication: Working Paper
 publication_short: ""
 abstract: '<div style="text-align: justify">Algorithm-based market valuations
-  for houses, such as the Zillow’s Zestimate, impact trading out- comes in the housing market.
+  for houses, such as the Zillow’s Zestimate, impact trading outcomes in the housing market.
 Sellers who advertise an asking price below their Zestimate increase buyers’ search intensity, shorten their time on market, and reduce their sales price, irrespectively of sellers’ preferences and home